U.S. to outfit border agents with body cameras in major oversight move | Law-Order

 Border Patrol's parent agency, U.S. Customs and Border Protection (CBP), is the largest law enforcement agency in the United States, which presents a unique challenge for video footage collection and storage.
 Recordings of illegal activity, use of force or agent misconduct could be used as evidence in investigations or prosecutions, the privacy assessment said.

 Axon declined to comment on the rollout.
-CBP did not immediately respond to a request for comment.
-CBP conducted a small pilot of body cameras in 2015 but ultimately opted not to deploy them then.
+CBP conducted a small pilot of body cameras in 2015, but ultimately opted not to deploy them then.

 Body cameras have become more commonplace since the 2015 effort.
 The U.S. Department of Justice said in June that its agents would be required to wear cameras when serving search and arrest warrants.
 Kerlikowske said many law enforcement officers support the idea, too.